Dust Mite Facts

 - At least 1/3 of a child’s time is spent in the bedroom.
 Focus on this room.

-- Encase the mattress with an airtight, mite-proof cover.
+- Encase the mattress and pillow with an airtight, mite-proof cover.
 Covers come in a range of prices.

-- If mite-proof covers cost too much, wrap the mattress in heavy plastic.
+- If dust mite-proof covers cost too much, wrap the mattress in heavy plastic.
 Seal all seams with tape.
 Use a fitted, washable, quilted mattress cover for comfort over the plastic.
-Wash it with the bedding.
+Wash it with the bedding (sheets, blankets, pillow cases).

-- Wash bedding once a week in hot water.
+- Place bedding over the dust-mite proof cover.
+Wash bedding once a week in hot water.
 Dry in a hot dryer for at least 45 minutes.

-- Put pillows, blankets and comforters in the dryer on the hot cycle for 45 minutes every two weeks.
+- Put unwashable items, such as pillows and comforters, in the dryer on the hot cycle for 45 minutes every two weeks.
 Replace pillows every 2-3 years.

-- If possible, avoid carpet in the bedroom.
+- If possible, avoid carpets, espeically in the bedroom.

 - Avoid clutter in the bedroom.
 Remove dust collectors.